Today's featured weed is Queen Anne's Lace, Daucus Carota

 Medicinal Uses of Queen Anne's Lace

-I have not used Queen Anne's lace medicinally, but Ryan Drum seems to have more experience with it than most, and shares it on his site, Island Herbs.
+Ryan Drum has more experience with Queen Anne's Lace than most, and shares it on his site, Island Herbs.

 The Woodrow Wilson Foundation Leadership Programs for Teachers offers the following outline of medicinal uses: